mm9942/crypt_guard_cli/README.md

 - `tokio`: Version 1.35.1 with the `full` feature for asynchronous programming.

 ## License
-RustCryptGuard is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
+CryptGuard is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
 The full license text can be found in the `LICENSE` file in the repository.